charanjeet2008/100-days-javascript/DesignPatterns/Behavioral/Behavioral.md

 https://sourcemaking.com/design_patterns/command
 https://refactoring.guru/design-patterns/command

+Encapsulate a command request as an object to enable, logging and/or queuing of requests, and provides error-handling for unhandled requests.

+The Command pattern aims to encapsulate method invocation, requests or operations into a single object and gives us the ability to both parameterize and pass method calls around that can be executed at our discretion.
+In addition, it enables us to decouple objects invoking the action from the objects which implement them, giving us a greater degree of overall flexibility in swapping out concrete classes (objects).

 ## 3. Interpreter
 Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.